 Taubitz wins, Britcher second for US at snowy luge World Cup

-KOENIGSSEE, Germany (AP) — Julia Taubitz of Germany won a World Cup luge race on Saturday, prevailing on a day where snow piling up on the track befuddled many sliders.
+KOENIGSSEE, Germany (AP) — Julia Taubitz of Germany won a World Cup luge race Saturday, prevailing on a track where snow piling up befuddled many sliders.

 American Summer Britcher was second and Austrian Hannah Prock finished third for her first World Cup medal.
 German star Natalie Geisenberger was one of many who struggled in the snow and finished eighth on her home track, ending a streak of 25 consecutive World Cup races with a medal for the Olympic champion.

-Race officials decided to sweep the track after every three sliders, and those who were on the track immediately following the sweep reaped the benefits.
-Those who had to plow through the snow lost enormous amounts of speed and had slimmer chances of getting into the medal hunt.
+Race officials swept the track after every three sliders, and those on the track immediately following the sweep reaped the benefits.
+Those who had to plow through the snow lost considerable speed and had slimmer chances of a medal.

+“There’s only so much you can do to steer around snow,” Britcher said.
+“I just let the sled go middle.
+It was simple and didn’t complicate things for me.”

 Russian Ekaterina Katnikova, who was leading after the first heat and took advantage of clean ice, was 22nd on a snow-covered track in the second heat and finished 17th overall.
 Geisenberger managed to keep her World Cup overall lead, her advantage over Taubitz trimmed to 17 points.